 The flowers resemble an octopus, hence the common name.
 They have narrow petals and sepals that droop down over the ovary and pedicel, whereas the lips are shell-shaped and mostly green with purple and black stripes (5).

-One of the best features of this Encyclia orchids is that it continues to bloom for six months, occasionally until the new growths mature and commence flowering (5).
+One of the best features of this Encyclia orchids is that it continues to bloom for six months, occasionally until the new growth matures and commences flowering (5).

 Common Name: Bractescent Encyclia Orchid